haokeyingxiao/haoke/changelog/release-6-6-3-0/2024-05-08-add-database-profiling-for-cli.md

 author_github: @AndreasA
 ---
 # Core
-* Changed `KernelFactory` to add database profiler when running Shopware via the CLI and "--profile" option is used.
+* Changed `KernelFactory` to add database profiler when running Haoke via the CLI and "--profile" option is used.